<?xml version="1.0" encoding="utf-8" standalone="yes"?>

 <li><a href="https://store.ui.com/us/en/category/accessories-rack-mount/products/uacc-rack-panel-patch-blank-24">A 24-port patch panel</a> with a hodgepodge of keystones.</li>

 <li>My main switch is a <a href="https://store.ui.com/us/en/category/switching-professional-max-xg/products/usw-pro-max-24-poe">Pro Max 24 PoE</a>.
 Yes, its name is terrible and a rip-off of Apple’s terrible naming, but it’s a heck of a switch.
 I use its two SFP ports to connect it to the Dream Machine and to my NAS.
 It has a handful of 2.5 GbE ports that I use for connections at my desk and for my access points.
-The colors correspond to the link speed of the connected device, which is a handy way to see if something is acting up with just a glance.</li>
+The colors correspond to the connected device’s link speed, making it easy to see at a glance if something is acting up.</li>

 <li>Below the switch is <a href="https://store.ui.com/us/en/category/cameras-nvr/products/unvr">my UNVR</a>, or network video recorder.
 I have three cameras, and all their footage is stored locally on this device.
-This is overkill for just three cameras, but I already had it (and had opened it up to install quieter fans) so it is here to stay.</li>
+This is overkill for just three cameras, but I already had it (and had opened it up to install quieter fans), so it is here to stay.</li>

 <li>The next two rack units are a bit deceiving.
 At the front of the rack is a mere placeholder, but at the back is Unifi’s <a href="https://store.ui.com/us/en/category/integrations-power-tech/collections/unifi-power-tech-power-distribution/products/usp-pdu-pro">Power Distribution Pro</a>, which is basically a networked power strip.
-Combined with the <a href="https://store.ui.com/us/en/category/integrations-power-tech/collections/unifi-power-tech-ups/products/ups-2u-us">UPS</a> at the bottom of the rack, the Dream Machine can turn off network equipment individually if the power is out and the UPS is nearly depleted.
+When paired with the <a href="https://store.ui.com/us/en/category/integrations-power-tech/collections/unifi-power-tech-ups/products/ups-2u-us">UPS</a> at the bottom of the rack, the Dream Machine can shut down network equipment individually if the power is out and the UPS is nearly depleted.
 I could do this with just the UPS, but it doesn’t have enough battery-backed outlets for the rest of the gear in the rack, so I run everything through the PDU Pro instead.</li>

 <li>That box full of hard drives is the <a href="https://store.ui.com/us/en/category/network-storage/products/unas-pro">UNAS Pro</a>, UniFi’s older rack-mountable NAS product.
 It lacks some of the niceties of UniFi’s newer offerings (like the ability to use an SSD as a cache to speed up file access), but it works well enough for what I need.
 I should note that this is not something like a <a href="https://www.synology.com/en-us">Synology</a> that can run things like Docker containers.
 I just needed a bunch of storage on my network.</li>